Wuxy1997/SARS-CoV-2-AI-Analyzer/README.md

 - **How to use:** Go to the Upload page, select a file, and click Upload & Parse.
 Preview the parsed data in the table.

 ---
-This readme file was wrote by ai
+- This readme file was wrote by ai (laugh)
-This project is for me to apply for RA
+- This project is for me to apply for RA
-For more details, see the API docs or each page's help section.
+- For more details, see the API docs or each page's help section.